awsdocs/aws-transit-gateway-guide/doc_source/transit-gateway-isolated-shared.md

 ## Overview<a name="Ttransit-gateway-isolated-shared-overview"></a>

 The following diagram shows the key components of the configuration for this scenario\.
-Packets from the subnets in VPC A, VPC B, and VPC C that have the internet as a destination, first route through the transit gateway and then route to the Site\-to\-Site VPN\.
-Packets from subnets in VPC A, VPC B, or VPC C that have a destination of a subnet in VPC A, VPC B, or VPC C \(for example from 10\.1\.0\.0 to 10\.2\.0\.0\) route through the transit gateway, where they are blocked because there is no route for them in the transit gateway route table\.
+Packets from the subnets in VPC A, VPC B, and VPC C that have the internet as a destination, first route through the transit gateway and then route to the customer gateway for Site\-to\-Site VPN\.
+Packets from subnets in VPC A, VPC B, or VPC C that have a destination of a subnet in VPC A, VPC B, or VPC C route through the transit gateway, where they are blocked because there is no route for them in the transit gateway route table\.
 Packets from VPC A, VPC B, and VPC C that have VPC D as the destination route through the transit gateway and then to VPC D\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/vpc/latest/tgw/images/transit-gateway-isolated_shared.png)